From Initial Data to Boundary Layers: Neural Networks for Nonlinear Hyperbolic Conservation Laws: Concluding remarks

 \section{Concluding remarks}

-In this work, we have developed and validated a neural network-based framework for approximating entropy solutions to initial-boundary value problems for nonlinear (strictly) hyperbolic conservation laws.
-By leveraging parabolic regularization and weak boundary conditions formulated via Riemann problems, our approach ensures physical consistency while maintaining computational simplicity.
-The numerical experiments based on the inviscid Burgers’ equation demonstrate the ability of deep feedforward neural networks to accurately capture nonlinear wave dynamics and boundary layers, using minimal network complexity and no regularization techniques.
+In this work, we have developed and validated a neural network-based framework for approximating entropy solutions to initial-boundary value problems for nonlinear strictly hyperbolic conservation laws.
+By leveraging parabolic regularization and a weak imposition of boundary conditions via local Riemann problems, our approach ensures physical consistency while maintaining computational simplicity.
+Numerical experiments based on the inviscid Burgers equation demonstrate that deep feedforward neural networks can accurately capture nonlinear wave dynamics and boundary layers, using minimal architectural complexity and no advanced regularization.

+While the method is applicable to general systems in theory, future numerical investigations will aim to test its performance on systems of hyperbolic conservation laws.
+This framework also lends itself naturally to further generalizations.
+A natural extension is to incorporate nonlinear interface conditions and coupling constraints between adjacent domains.
+Such developments are particularly relevant for simulating multiscale flows or heterogeneous media, where flux discontinuities or nonlinear jump conditions arise.

-This framework lends itself naturally to further generalizations.
-In particular, future work will focus on the extension to coupled systems of conservation laws and the treatment of nonlinear interface conditions, with direct application to the simulation of complex multiscale flows.
-These directions are closely related to the coupling techniques investigated in \cite{bib5} and the references therein, where analytical and numerical tools were developed to ensure the well-posedness and stability of solutions across coupling interfaces.
-Incorporating such coupling strategies within a learning-based framework offers a promising path toward hybrid solvers that combine the interpretability and robustness of classical methods with the flexibility of neural network architectures.
-This line of work contributes to the development of hybrid neural–numerical solvers for PDEs with complex features such as nonlinear boundaries and multiscale structures.
+These directions are closely related to the coupling strategies investigated in~\cite{bib5} and references therein, where well-posedness and entropy stability were addressed through analytical and numerical tools.
+Embedding such coupling mechanisms into a learning-based framework may open the door to hybrid solvers that combine the interpretability and structure-preserving properties of classical schemes with the adaptability of neural networks.
+Ultimately, this line of research may contribute to the design of robust neural–numerical methods for PDEs with complex boundary conditions, interface dynamics, and multiscale features.